dperique/Kuul_image_example/README.md

 ## Debugging the image on Kubernetes

-Build your Kubernetes CronJob using the sample template.yaml file in this repo, run it on any k8s cluster and debug it.
+Create and `kubectl apply ...` your Kubernetes CronJob using the sample template.yaml file in this repo, run it on any k8s cluster and debug it.
 Once it's ready, you can then add it to your Kuul k8s cluster.

 NOTES:

 * If you don't have a docker registry, you can build the docker image on one of your k8s nodes so that the image is already in the docker instance running on that node.
-  You will have to use a nodeSelector to get your Pod run on the node that has your image.
+  You will have to use a nodeSelector to get your Pod to run on the node that has your image.
 * If your image is already built, you can use the docker save/load commands to add your image to a k8s node directly: